joggrdocs/dungeons-and-docs/templates/standards/code-style.md

 <!--
-📝 Usage:
+�� Usage:
-- Replace any {{placeholders}} with your own content
+- Replace all {{placeholders}} with your organization's content
 - Update links and remove unnecessary sections
 - Customize as needed

 Happy documenting! 🚀
 -->

-# 👨‍💻 Code Standards
+# 👨‍💻 Code Style Standards

-As an engineering organization focused on operational excellence, we understand that the code itself many times is the best documentation and keeping a standardized format for things like file naming, function declarations, and more, is important for the end-reader of code.
-This includes when trying to review code, decipher code you didn't write or pulling in samples.
-We live by one rule with our code styles:
+This document outlines the code style standards for {{ team-name }} to ensure consistent, readable, and maintainable code across our organization.

+## 🎯 Core Principle

-> You cannot tell who wrote the code, only that someone on the {{team-name}} did.
+> You cannot tell who wrote the code, only that someone on the {{ team-name }} did.

-## Coding Standards

-### Naming Conventions
+## 📝 Naming Conventions

-**Variables & Functions:** `camelCase`
+### Variables & Functions

+Use `camelCase` for variables and functions:

 ```typescript
 const userName = 'JohnDoe';